-It does not matter whether the bathroom rugs are large and decorative; the cleaning cycle depends on how many people are using the bathroom and how careful they are with the mat or rugs.
+It does not matter whether the bathroom rugs are large and decorative; the cleaning cycle depends on how many people use the bathroom and how careful they are with the mat or rugs.

-After learning how to clean bathroom rugs properly, you will manage to clean bath rugs or mats without damaging them.
+After learning how to clean bathroom rugs properly, you will clean bath rugs or mats without damaging them.

 How To Wash Bathroom Rugs?